The Second ‘Tea Party’ Revolt

 Let me first answer that question by describing who it is.

-We are Soldiers, Sailors, Airmen, Marines, Coast Guardsmen and public servants standing in harm’s way at home and around the world, who are loyal, first and foremost, to our revered oath to “support and defend” our authentic Constitution, not the so-called “living constitution” espoused by cadres of “useful idiots” on the Left.
+We are Soldiers, Sailors, Airmen, Marines, Coast Guardsmen and public servants standing in harm’s way at home and around the world, who are loyal, first and foremost, to our revered oath to “to Support and Defend” the Liberty enshrined in our authentic Constitution, not the so-called “living constitution” espoused by cadres of “useful idiots” on the Left.

 We are grassroots leaders and local, state and national officeholders who, likewise, honor our sacred oath.